tom-r3/kindhearts/README.md

 - logo in menu is too big
 - landing page text too large
 - landing video not responsive
+- learn more link pops up then disappears on moms ipad

 BLOCKED
 - blog/articles page